lharri73/DBC-Language-Syntax/README.md

 1. Attribute definitions that wrap lines may not be highlighted on the following lines.
+1. Signals that are multiplexed will not be recognized

 ## Todo items
 - promote to language server